 - Go to Settings (log in if prompted).

-- Un-check the box “Automatically log me out if I am inactive for more than 15 minutes”
+- Turn off the toggle switch next to "Automatically logout if inactive for more than 15 minutes."

 Automatic logoff is required for HIPAA, GDPA, FINRA, GLBA and other compliance.
 So if you are subject to compliance but are disabling the above option, then you should ensure that your computers and all devices where you access your Encyro account are set to automatically lock if left unattended for 15 minutes (or a smaller duration).